-The funds generated from financing activities during the first quarter of Fiscal 2010 were primarily the result of a registered offering of our common stock, which was completed effective May 7, 2009.
-The sale resulted in gross proceeds of approximately \$12.5 million and proceeds, net of direct transaction costs, of approximately \$11.3 million.
+The funds generated from financing activities during the six months ended September 30, 2009 were primarily the result of warrant exercises, sale of warrants and a registered offering of our common stock and warrants, which were completed effective September 17, 2009 and May 7, 2009, respectively.
+The exercise of warrants and sale of warrants in September 2009 resulted in gross proceeds of approximately \$6.5 million and \$0.4 million, respectively.
+The offering of our common stock and warrants in May 2009 resulted in gross proceeds of approximately \$12.5 million and proceeds, net of direct transaction costs, of approximately \$11.2 million.

-Employee stock purchases, net of repurchases of shares of our common stock for employee taxes due on vesting of restricted stock units, resulted in a slight amount of cash generated during the first quarter of Fiscal 2011.
-Repurchases of shares of our common stock for employee taxes due on vesting of restricted stock units, net of employee stock purchases, resulted in a slight amount of cash used during the first quarter of Fiscal 2010.
-During Fiscal 2010, we generated additional financing from the Credit Facility (defined below) by drawing down our line of credit when funds were available.
+Employee stock purchases, net of repurchases of shares of our common stock for employee taxes due on vesting of restricted stock units, resulted in a slight amount of cash generated during the six months ended September 30, 2010, compared with \$0.1 million of cash during the six months ended September 30, 2010 and 2009, we generated additional financing from the Credit Facility (defined below) by drawing down our line of credit when funds were available.

 We maintain two Credit and Security Agreements (the "Agreements") with Wells Fargo.
 The Agreements provide the Company with a line of credit of up to \$10 million in the aggregate (the "Credit Facility").
 The amount actually available to us may be less and may vary from time to time depending on, among other factors, the amount of eligible inventory and accounts receivable.
 As security for the payment and performance of the Credit Facility, we granted a security interest in favor of Wells Fargo in substantially all of our assets.
-As of June 30, 2010, the Company had a standby letter of credit for one of its customers in the amount of \$0.5 million.
+As of September 30, 2010, the Company had a standby letter of credit for one of its customers in the amount of \$0.5 million.
 This letter of credit limits the amount the Company can borrow on its Credit Facility with Wells Fargo.
 The Agreements will terminate in accordance with their terms on February 9, 2012 unless terminated sooner.
-As of June 30, 2010 and March 31, 2010, \$6.0 million and \$7.6 million in borrowings were outstanding, respectively, under the Credit Facility.
+As of September 30, 2010 and March 31, 2010, \$7.4 million and \$7.6 million in borrowings were outstanding, respectively, under the Credit Facility.